HarbourMasters/code-of-conduct/README.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Demanding others do work for you.
+Instead, either ask nicely and be patient, or put in the effort to make it possible.
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* If there is a feature you want to be added, be patient, or be willing to put in the effort to make it possible.
-Do not demand that others do the work for you.

 ## Enforcement Responsibilities